mohamedahmadianzade/Graphql_React_Typescript/frontend/README.md

-# Getting Started with Create React App
+# FrontEnd Project

 Frontend Project of user management system

 - Implemented in ReactJs
 - Typescript Implementation
+- Using Redux for centeralized state management
+- Apollo Graphql library for communication with graphql server
 - MaterialUI for UI
 - Tanstack library for data fetching and caching
 - Using .env for configuration variables

-- Apollo Graphql library for communication with graphql server
-- Using Redux for centeralized state management
+### Application features

+1- users

+    - Show all users
+    - Reload users from server
+    - clear all users
+    - show user count
+    - delete user

+2- logs

+    - show all logs
+    - clear all logs

 ### `npm start`